miho/CellTreeEditDistance/README.md

 To this line:
 org.apache.lucene.codecs.lucene50.Lucene50PostingsFormat

-Afterwards zip the files again and change the file ending to .jar
+Afterwards zip the files again and change the filename to CellTreeEditDistance.jar

 ## Content of disk with optional data
 This data is optional and relates to the bachelor thesis 'Clustering von Nervenzellen der NeuroMorpho.Org Datenbank mit Hilfe der Tree-Edit-Distance'.